blacksheep-git/NetworkMapper/README.md

      Ping to 216.128.235.34    SUCCESS

 # GUI Supported
 To use the GUI, uncomment the Tkinter imports at the top of the NetworkMapper.py.
+Make sure you have installed Tkinter packages.

 # GUI Example
      $ python2 NetworkMapper.py 216.128.235 -gui